Jiamei-Wang/An-Analysis-on-Data-Analyst-Jobs/README.md

 The csv file is downloaded from Kaggle, which is originally scraped from glassdoor.
 The jupyter notebook file contains codes of data preprocessing, data visualizations and a model prediciton of the average salary of data analyst.

 ## Results
+* Who have higher demand for data analysts?
-* There are more job opportunities in industries like IT, Staffing & Outsourcing and Health Care Services & Hospitals, or in sectors like IT, Business Services and Finance.
-The top 3 states that are demanding higher number of data analysts are California, Texas and New York.
+  * Top 3 Industries: IT, Staffing & Outsourcing and Health Care Services & Hospitals
-* If you are planning to be a data analyst, expect a minimum salary range of 24K to 113K, or a maximum salary range of 38K to 190K.
-If you are in California, expect a larger range of salary distribution than any other states.
-* The independent variables chose for the model are 'Job Title', 'Rating', 'Location', 'Headquarters', 'Size', 'Type of ownership', 'Sector', 'State', 'Max Revenue'.
-However, none of these are significant enough to predict the average salary.
-If we could find some more data sets,the r-squared value could be improved by adding more features that are more significant.
+  * Top 3 Sectors: IT, Business Services and Finance.
+  * Top 3 States: California, Texas and New York.

+* How much salary can a data analyst expect ?
+  * Minimum Salary Range (USD): 24K -113K (Mean: 54K)
+  * Maximum Salary Range (USD): 38K -190K (Mean: 90K)
+  * If you are in California, your salary could be really low or really high
+  * Company size does not really have any impact on your salary amount

+* What to include in your resume or interview/ What skills are required?
+  * Demonstrate your data analytics, problem-solving, communication and teamwork skills.
+Pay attention to their requirements of how many years of experience.
+A bachelor's degree will be required for most of the data analyst positions.

+* What major should I choose if I want to be a data analyst?
+  * There are a lot of majors that could give you a good knowledge of data analysis.
+However, based on this study, choosing Computer Science major would increase your  chances of getting a job because it matches more job opportunities.

+* How would the data analyst job be like?
+  * You will be working on a lot of data analytics projects, most likely in a team.
+You may also need to work with clients, deal with products, and create reports.

 ## Acknowledgements
 Must give credit to Kaggle and Glassdoor for the data.
 You can find other descriptive information at the Kaggle link available [here](https://www.kaggle.com/andrewmvd/data-analyst-jobs).
 I also referrenced some codes learned from Udacity Data Science Nanodegree for the part where we define a function to find the optimal linear model and coefficient weights of the model.